oakes/Nightcode/README.md

 ## Introduction

 Nightcode is a simple IDE for Clojure and Java.
-It integrates a copy of Leiningen as well as the lein-droid and cljsbuild plugins.
+It integrates a copy of Leiningen as well as the lein-droid and lein-cljsbuild plugins.
 The goal is to provide a simple, all-in-one solution to get started with Clojure/Java programming for the console, the desktop, the web, and Android.

 ## Licensing